44-566-Machine-Learning-S24/ml-s24-project-CarterPlenge/explorationJournal.md

 I managed to get the linear regression model down to a Mean Squared Error value of 0.68.
 This is not that great however with the data I have and what I am trying to predict, this is not unexpected due to the predicted feature not being an actual numeric value, but a state of weather ({'drizzle': 0, 'rain': 1, 'sun': 2, 'snow': 3, 'fog': 4}).

 ### Classifications
 When creating the classifications notebook I was able to reach accuracies and f1 scores of around .75 using the decision tree model.
 Linear, sigmoid, and rbf all produced very similar values around .75 as well.
+I was unable to get anything out of clusters

 ### Milestone 3